sjyn/LahTech/README.md

 ### comporg
 I had to take a computer architecture class, and I needed to review.
 What better way than typesetting all the test reviews in LaTex?

+### osi
+This repository focuses on my operating systems class.
+We covered mostly processor scheduling, so that's what the review focuses on.

+### pde
+Partial Differential Equations.

+### proofs
+This was a simple introductory course to proofs.
+I have a take home test and a final review there.

+### wim
+I had to take a writing intensive course.
+There is a final paper and some ruby scripts as well.